Inguinal Hernia Sydney (Groin Hernia) – Symptoms, Causes & Treatment

 Recurrence is uncommon but possible.
 Careful surgical technique and adherence to recovery instructions reduce this risk.

-When should I see a surgeon for a groin hernia in Sydney?
+When should I see a surgeon for an inguinal (groin) hernia in Sydney?

 If you notice a persistent groin lump, discomfort, or increasing pain, early specialist assessment allows planned repair rather than emergency surgery.

 Do you have questions about Hernia Surgery or would like to schedule an appointment with Dr Joseph?
-Please call 02 9565 5514 to book your consultation.
+Please call 02 9565 5514 to book a consultation.
+Urgent appointments are available.